fernandoPalluzzi/Kew/README.md

 ### Fetch data in a text file
 Function: `fetch`

 Build a query and fetch data in a tab-separated text file.
-The input can be either a text file or an SQLite index.
+The input can be either a text file or an SQLite database.

 ```
 # USAGE WITH TEXT FILE